grrlgeek/sql-docs/docs/database-engine/availability-groups/windows/contained-availability-groups-overview.md

 Resource Governor works at the instance level.
 Resource Governor with a contained availability group isn't applicable.

+Resource Governor configuration DDL commands have no effect when executed on a contained availability group connection.

+If Resource Governor is enabled via an instance connection, it has no effect on the contained availability group connections.

 ### Change data capture

 Change data capture (CDC) is implemented as SQL Agent jobs, so the SQL Agent needs to be running on all instances with replicas in the contained AG.